 Python console is shown.

 The Documentation tool window appears (a pinned version of the Quick Documentation popup), showing the inline documentation for the symbol at caret:

 DataFrame/Array view appears in the Python console and in the Debug tool window.

-In the Scientific mode, a graph opens in its own tab in the SciView window, allowing you to resize it, zoom in and out, etc. You can alter this behavior by toggling the Show plots in tool window check box ( ).
+In the Scientific mode, a graph opens in its own tab in the SciView window, allowing you to resize it, zoom in and out, and so on.
+You can alter this behavior by toggling the Show plots in tool window checkbox ( ).

 Matplotlib in the console